Rhizophora apiculata: Aerial prop roots

 Due to the habitat in which R. apiculata occurs, the roots possess a special trait designed to anchor the plant to the soil.
-It still acts as a normal root through in-taking both water and nutrients with the only difference being it descends from the branches.
+It still acts as a normal root responsible for the uptake of both water and nutrients, with the difference being it descends from the branches.
 Aerial roots anchor the plant to the soil in this case due to the soil being heavily saturated with water, movement of the plant without aerial prop roots will lead to the plant being uprooted (separation from the soil leading to plant death).